 - Real Bout High School: A member of the all-girls Shinsengumi is a ninja-obsessed otaku who never did any ninja trick before.
 Her first one is literally the Ninja Log.
 While she does manage to replace herself with a log, she unwittingly knocks her head somewhere.

 - Pokémon: in Y & X Series, Ash's first Pokémon Froakie can do it with its bubble foam.
-It uses it succesfully to trap a Fletchling.
+It uses it successfully to trap a Fletchling.